chesterik/Bash/README.md

-All projects can be found on [roadmap.sh](https://roadmap.sh/linux/projects)
+All projects are available at [roadmap.sh](https://roadmap.sh/linux/projects)